 Plotagraphs – Trey Ratcliff

 Plotagraph Pro is now even more affordable.
-The team there have listened to your feedback and now you can subscribe to the software for $30 a month with no minimum contract.
-Cancel any time…not that you will, because it’s super awesome.
+The team there have listened to your feedback and now you can subscribe to the software using various plans from free up to $49 a month with no minimum contract.
+For most people, the $19.99 plan will be more than enough but even if you choose the free option, you can enable the extra features for a day when needed for just $4.99!
+You can also cancel any time…not that you will, because it’s super awesome.
 Anyway, check out what you can do with the software below…

 What is a Plotagraph?

 It’s a moving photograph, kinda.
 I suppose that’s the best way to say it!
 Even better, it’s incredibly easy and fun!
 You can simply upload any photo you like and then use some really fun options to animate it.
 And no, it’s not a cinemagraph — all you need is a single JPG and no additional image or video files.

 You can grab it on the Plotagraph Pro site.